-GET\FILE\ERROR
+GET_FILE_ERROR

 Purpose To get the error code of the previous file manipulation command.

-Syntax $A\% = GET_FILE_ERROR$
+Syntax $A\% = \text{GET}{\text{FILE}} = \text{ERROR}$

+Remarks "A%" is an integer variable to be assigned to the result.

 If there is no error, it returns 0.

 If it returns a value other than 0, possible error code and its interpretation will be listed as follows.

+Error Code Interpretation

+10 No free memory for file extension.

-For other types of error, e.g. invalid file ID, it will cause a run-time error.
+For other types of error, e.g. invalid file ID, it will cause a run-time er

-'''
+Example

-ADD_RECORD(1, Data$)
+ADD_RECORD(1, Data\$)

-IF (GET_FILE_ERROR = 10) THEN
+ERROR = 10) THEN

-ErrorMessage$ = "No free file space."
+ErrorMessage\$ = "No free file space."

 END IF

-'''

-4.20 SD CARD
+4.21 SD CARD

 SD card can be accessed directly by using the provided functions in user application.
-Yet, when the mobile computer is connected to your computer via the USB cable, it can be treated as a removable disk (USB mass storage device) as long as it is configured properly through programming or via System Menu | Storage Menu | Run As USB Disk.
-Refer to Part II: USB Connection.
-For memory information, refer to 4.18.3 SD Card.
+Yet, when 8200/8400/8700 is equipped with SD card and connected to your computer via the USB cable, it can be treated as a removable disk (USB mass storage device) as long as it is configured properly through programming or via System Menu | SD Card Menu | Run As USB Disk.
+Refer to Part II: Chapter 8 USB Connection.
+For memory information, refer to 4.19.3 SD Card.